Francisco de Ribera y Medina

 Francisco de Ribera y Medina (c.
 1582 – c.
 1646) was a Spanish admiral and privateer.
 He was active in many of the naval wars of the Hispanic Monarchy in the 17th century, fighting variously Ottoman, Venetian, Dutch and English enemies.

-A renowned commander, he achieved fame under Pedro Téllez-Girón, Duke of Osuna, defeating a vastly larger Ottoman fleet at the Battle of Cape Gelidonya.
-Ribera later led the naval effort of the Eighty Years' War with notable success, often in teamwork with the Dunkirkers, until his retirement.
+He gained fame in the Mediterranean under Pedro Téllez-Girón, Duke of Osuna, defeating a vastly larger Ottoman fleet at the Battle of Cape Gelidonya.
+Ribera later moved to the Atlantic, where he led the Spanish naval effort of the Eighty Years' War with notable success, often in teamwork with the Dunkirkers.
+Although overshadowed in the sources by other admirals of his age, he was reputed to be a masterful naval commander, retiring undefeated despite his grueling career.

 Early career

 Ribera lost his father at an early age, leading him to a low life in Toledo.
 He already intended to join the Spanish armies, but was forced to flee from Toledo after killing a man in a duel and wounding not fewer than five.
 He ended up in Cádiz, where he joined the Spanish armada under Admiral Luis Fajardo in 1603.

 One year into its tenure, Fajardo's convoy defeated a fleet of the Ottoman Empire, and during its course Ribera had his first showing by capturing a Turk ship, which gained him Fajardo's favor.
 In 1605, he was part of Fajardo's expedition to Cumaná, modern-day Venezuela, where their 14 galleons captured 19 Dutch privateer hulks which had been harassing local Spanish trade.
-However, after being promoted to ensign, Ribera killed another man, a captain, forcing him again to flee for another destination.
+However, after being promoted to ensign, Ribera killed a captain in a duel, forcing him again to flee for another destination.